-On Oct.
-12, 2018, XofluzaTM (baloxavir marboxil) was approved by the Food and Drug Administration (FDA) to treat an acute influenza infection in people 12 years of age and older.

-In a phase 3 active- and placebo-controlled (parallel assignment) trial of 1,436 adult and adolescent subjects 12 to 64 years of age, there was no difference in the time it took for the alleviation of symptoms between subjects who received XofluzaTM (54 hours) and those who received oseltamivir (54 hours); and for adolescent subjects (12 to 17 years of age), the median time for the alleviation of symptoms for subjects who received XofluzaTM was 54 hours vs. 93 hours in the placebo arm.
-Based on the outcomes, XofluzaTM did result in statistical significantly shorter time to reach an alleviation of symptoms when compared to placebo.

-Limitations to the clinical trials was the patient selection criteria; those patients with characteristics who met the Centers for Disease Control (CDC) recommendation list for antiviral therapy were mostly excluded from the clinical trials.
-The most common adverse reactions were diarrhea, bronchitis, nasopharyngitis, headache and nausea, occurring in less than 3 percent of the population.
-XofluzaTM does have drug interactions with polyvalent cation-containing laxatives, antacids or oral supplements which are commonly used medications and food products.
+XofluzaTM (baloxavir marboxil) was approved by the Food and Drug Administration (FDA) to treat an acute influenza infection in people 12 years of age and older on October 24, 2018.
+In a phase 3 active- and placebo-controlled (parallel assignment) trial of 1,436 adult and adolescent subjects 12 to 64 years of age, there was no difference in the time to alleviation of symptoms between subjects who received XofluzaTM (54 hours) and those who received oseltamivir (54 hours) and for adolescent subjects (12 to 17 years of age), the median time to alleviation of symptoms for subjects who received XofluzaTM was 54 hours vs. 93 hours in the placebo arm.
+Based on the outcomes, XofluzaTM did result in statistical significantly shorter time to alleviation of symptoms when compared to placebo.
+Limitations to the clinical trials was the patient selection criteria; those patients with characteristics who met the CDC recommendation list for antiviral therapy were for the most part excluded from the clinical trials.
+The most common adverse reactions were diarrhea, bronchitis, nasopharyngitis, headache and nausea, occurring in less than 3% of the population.
+XofluzaTM does have drug interactions with polyvalent cation-containing laxatives, antacids, or oral supplements which are commonly used medications and food products.

-The single-dose oral tablet option is made by Genentech, the same company that brought TamifluTM (oseltamivir) to the market.
-TamifluTM (oseltamivir) is now available as a generic product, making it a potentially more cost-effective option.
+The single dose oral tablet option is made by Genentech, the same company that brought TamfluTM (oseltamivir) to the market.
+TamfluTM (oseltamivir) is now available as a generic product, making it a potentially more cost-effective option.

-Drug Manufacturer Mechanism Efficacy Age Dosing Regimen Wholesale Acquisition Cost/course Xofluza TM (baloxavir) Genentech Selective inhibitor of cap- dependent endonuclease Reduces duration of symptoms from average of 80.2 hrs to ~53.7 hrs ≥ 12 years 40mg or 80mg x1 dose \$150 Tamiflu TM (oseltamivir) Genentech Neuraminidase inhibitor Median times to alleviation of symptoms 97.5 versus 122.7 hours ≥1 year 75mg q 12 hr x 5 days (Separate pediatric dosing) \$77 (generic)
+Drug Manufacturer Mechanism Efficacy Age Dosing Regimen Wholesale Acquisition Cost/course Xofluza TM (baloxavir) Genentech Selective inhibitor of cap-dependent endonuclease Reduces duration of symptoms from average of 80.2 hrs to ~53.7 hrs ≥ 12 yrs 40mg or 80mg x1 dose \$150 Tamiflu TM (oseltamivir) Genentech Neuraminidase inhibitor Median times to alleviation of symptoms 97.5 versus 122.7 hours ≥ 1 yr 75mg q 12 hr x 5 days (Separate pediatric dosing) \$77 (generic)

-Currently there is no data available for the utilization of XofluzaTM in high-risk patients for prophylaxis of influenza.
-While XofluzaTM does have a differing mechanism of action from oseltamivir, since 2009, ninety-nine percent of influenza virus isolates have been susceptible to neuraminidase inhibitors.
+Currently there is no data available for the utilization of XofluzaTM in high risk patients for prophylaxis of influenza.
+While Xofluza does have a differing mechanism of action from oseltamivir, since 2009, ninety-nine percent of influenza virus isolates have been susceptible to neuraminidase inhibitors.

-The Molina National Pharmacy and Therapeutic Committee has voted to not add this product to the standard formularies at this time, allowing it to be accessible via a medical exception request.
+Molina Healthcare, Inc. National P&T has voted to not add this product to the standard formularies at this time, allowing it to be accessible via a medical exception request.